libgdx/gdx-pay/gdx-pay-android-googleplay/STATUS.md

 * DONE: Refactor and cleanup.
 * DONE: IN PROGRESSS Integrate publish.gradle to android project to be able to publish to a maven repo.
 * DONE: test SNAPSHOT version
-* TODO: release new version.
+* DONE: release new version.
 * TODO:Describe com.badlogic.gdx.pay.PurchaseSystem#onAppRestarted on gdx-pay README

 ## Milestone 2